-'Second Lien' Debt that is issued against the same collateral as higher lien debt but that is subordinate to it.
+'Second Lien' Debt that is issued against the same collateral as higher lien debt but that is subordinate to such higher lien debt.
 In the case of default, compensation for this debt will only be received after the first lien has been repaid and thus represents a riskier investment than the first lien.

-'Secondary Stress' Secondary stress tests are used in measuring potential losses arising from illiquid market risks that cannot be hedged or reduced within the time period covered in Primary Stress Tests.
+'Secondary Stress Tests' Secondary stress tests are used in measuring potential losses arising from illiquid market risks that cannot be hedged or reduced within the time period covered in Primary Stress Tests.